-Saturday, September 11th, 2021, marks the 20th anniversary of the largest terrorist attack in history which killed nearly 3,000 people.
-As adults, we can clearly remember what we were doing that day, where we were when we heard the news, and we can think about its impact on our daily lives and our nation as a whole.
+Wednesday, September 11th, 2024, marks the 23rd anniversary of the largest terrorist attack in history, which killed nearly 3,000 people.
+As adults, we can clearly remember what we were doing that day and where we were when we heard the news, and we can think about its impact on our daily lives and our nation as a whole.

-As an elementary classroom teacher, it has always been my goal to make sure my students knew about this day and what it meant for our country, especially since our students weren’t even born when this happened.
-I do this through the use of picture books, classroom discussions, and short animated films from resources like BrainPop and 9/11 Memorial.
+As an elementary school teacher, I have always wanted to ensure that my students knew about this day and what it meant for our country, especially since our students weren’t even born when this happened.
+I do this through picture books, classroom discussions, and short animated films from resources like BrainPop and the 9/11 Memorial.

 Here are some resources to help you introduce and explain this event to your students.